travis-ci/docs-travis-ci-com/user/caching.md

 ### Clearing Caches

 Sometimes you ruin your cache by storing bad data in one of the cached directories.
-Currently it is not possible to clear the cache via the web interface.
-However, you can use our [command line client](https://github.com/travis-ci/travis#readme) to [clear the cache](https://github.com/travis-ci/travis#cache):
+Currently it is not possible to clear the cache via the web interface, but you can use our [command line client](https://github.com/travis-ci/travis#readme) to [clear the cache](https://github.com/travis-ci/travis#cache):

 <figure>
   [ ![travis cache --delete](/images/cli-cache.png) ](/images/cli-cache.png)
   <figcaption>Running <tt>travis cache --delete</tt> inside the project directory.</figcaption>
 </figure>

-Of course there is a [corresponding API](https://api.travis-ci.com/#/repos/:owner_name/:name/caches).
+There is also a [corresponding API](https://api.travis-ci.com/#/repos/:owner_name/:name/caches) for clearing the cache.

 ## Caching Ubuntu packages

 A network-local APT cache is available, allowing for more reliable download speeds compared to the Ubuntu mirrors.

-Simply enable APT caching in your .travis.yml:
+To enable APT caching, add the following to your .travis.yml:

     cache: apt